usnistgov/800-63-3/sp800-63b/sec10_usability.md

 #### 10.2.2 Look-up Secrets
 **_Typical Usage_**

-Users use the authenticator - physical or electronic - to look up the appropriate secret(s) needed to respond to a verifier's prompt.
+Users use the authenticator — printed or electronic — to look up the appropriate secret(s) needed to respond to a verifier's prompt.
 For example, a user may be asked to provide a specific subset of the numeric or character strings printed on a card in table format.

 Usability considerations for typical usage include:

 * User experience during entry of look-up secrets.
   * Consider the prompts' complexity and size.
 The larger the subset of secrets a user is prompted to look up, the greater the usability implications.
 Both the cognitive workload and physical difficulty for entry should be taken into account when selecting the quantity and complexity of look-up secrets for authentication.

-#### 10.2.3 Out of Band
+#### 10.2.3 Out-of-Band
 **_Typical Usage_**

 Out of band authentication requires users have access to a primary and secondary communication channel.